Indianapolis Colts Vs. Houston Texans Preview, Odds: ‘Thursday Night Football’ AFC South Battle For 1st Place

-In a Thursday Night Football matchup that could determine the winner of the AFC South, both the Indianapolis Colts and Houston Texans will need to battle through injuries to get a win that will separate the two teams at the top of they division.
+In a Thursday Night Football matchup that could determine the winner of the AFC South, both the Indianapolis Colts and Houston Texans will need to battle through injuries to get a win that will separate the two teams at the top of the division.
 Both teams sport 6-4 records coming into Thursday, but Indianapolis holds the tiebreaker thanks to a Week 7 home win over the Texans, as Fansided reported.

 That win came at home.
 The Colts behind quarterback Jacoby Brissett will need to win on the road Thursday.
-Likely due to the road disadvantage, the Colts enter the matchup as 3 1/2-point underdogs, according to the Indianapolis Star.
+Likely due to the road disadvantage, the Colts enter the matchup as 3-and-a-half-point underdogs, according to the Indianapolis Star.
 The Colts have gone 5-4-1 against the point spread this season, and 2-1-1 on the road.

-Brissett returned to action on Sunday, after missing a week with a knee injury suffered in a Week 9 game against the Pittsburgh Steelers.
-But the 26-year-old, who was picked by the New England Patriots in the third round of the 2016 draft, did not appear to be fully recovered, despite the Colts’ win over the Jacksonville Jaguars.
+Brissett returned to action on Sunday after missing a week with a knee injury suffered in a Week 9 game against the Pittsburgh Steelers.
+But the 26-year-old, who was picked by the New England Patriots in the third round of the 2016 draft, did not appear to be fully recovered despite the Colts’ win over the Jacksonville Jaguars.

 Brissett threw just 24 times in that game for 148 yards, including a touchdown, to post a 76.4 quarterback rating, his lowest of the season.

-Nonetheless, the Thursday night matchup in Houston is arguably the most important game in Brissett’s career as a full-time starter, since he unexpectedly took over from Andrew Luck, after Luck suddenly retired shortly before the start of the 2019 season.
+Nonetheless, the Thursday night matchup in Houston is arguably the most important game in Brissett’s career as a full-time starter since he unexpectedly took over from Andrew Luck, after Luck suddenly retired shortly before the start of the 2019 season.

 Watch former NFL coach Brian Billick preview the Indianapolis Colts vs. Houston Texans Thursday Night Football clash, in the video below.